404zzero/404zzero.github.io/_posts/2024-01-08-htb-herramientaNMAP.md

 ---
 layout: single
-title: nmap bash automated tool
+title: Nmap bash automated tool
 excerpt: "tool that allows scanning in different ways with the nmap tool in bash"
 date: 2014-01-08
 classes: wide